Gatekeeper

 BindObserver = @present #:Bound / @absent #f .

-Bound = <bound @pathStep PathStep> / Rejected .
+Bound = <bound @pathStep PathStep> / rpc.Error .

-A bind assertion specifies the reference that backs a long-lived credential, and gives
+A bind assertion in a bindspace specifies the reference that backs a name, and includes

-matching a requested Step is checked using the stepType-specific detail in the
+Each bind assertion matching a requested Step is checked using the stepType-specific

-Description combined with the detail from the Step.
-If the checks pass, the target
+detail in the Description combined with the detail from the Step.
+If the checks pass,

-entity from the bind is asserted in an accepted record to the observer in the resolve.
+the target entity from the bind is asserted in an ok record to the observer in the

-If the checks fail, a rejected record is asserted to the observer.
-If no bind matching a
+resolve.
+If the checks fail, an error record is asserted to the observer.
+If no bind

-particular Step exists, the system just waits; this allows it to be relaxed about ordering of
+matching a particular Step exists, the system just waits; this allows it to be relaxed about

-Entities can also use resolve requests to synthesize a bind in a "just-in-time" fashion.
+This design also allows for a resolution handler to synthesize a bind in a "just-in-time"

 Sturdyrefs